ClickHouse/ClickHouse/docs/en/query_language/select.md

 Don't mix these syntaxes.

 ClickHouse doesn't directly support syntax with commas, so we don't recommend using them.
-The algorithm tries to rewrite the query in terms of `CROSS` and `INNER JOIN` clauses and then proceeds to query processing.
+The algorithm tries to rewrite the query in terms of `CROSS JOIN` and `INNER JOIN` clauses and then proceeds to query processing.
 When rewriting the query, ClickHouse tries to optimize performance and memory consumption.
-By default, ClickHouse treats commas as an `INNER JOIN` clause and converts them to `CROSS JOIN` when the algorithm cannot guarantee that `INNER JOIN` returns the required data.
+By default, ClickHouse treats commas as an `INNER JOIN` clause and converts `INNER JOIN` to `CROSS JOIN` when the algorithm cannot guarantee that `INNER JOIN` returns the required data.

 #### ANY or ALL Strictness